chargebyte/chargebyte-docs/docs/source/hardware.rst

 So please leave this pin unconnected.

 For a graceful termination of the charging process, you can use the CHSTOP input.
-For an emergeny stop, you can use the ESTOPx pins.
+For an emergency stop, you can use the ESTOPx pins.
 Both pins are referenced to the device's ground and accept 12 V or 24 V voltages.
-For both pins, the polarity can be configured `active-low` or `active-high`.
+For both pins, the polarity can be configured ``active-low`` or ``active-high``.

-The following figure illustrates the physical wiring with the X1 connector as example for the first charging port.
-The connector X2 has the same pinout, so the same drawing applies also for charging port 2.
+The following figure illustrates the physical wiring with the X1 connector as an example for the first charging port.
+The connector X2 has the same pinout, so the same drawing applies also to charging port 2.

 .. figure:: _static/images/ccv_connector_x1.drawio.svg
    :width: 1000pt

    Example Wiring of CP/PP, Emergency Stop and Charging Stop Signals

-The `HV Ready` can be used in setups when the Charge Control V should not switch the contactors directly but an upper-layer controller is responsible for this.
+The ``HV Ready`` signal can be used in setups where the Charge Control V should not switch the contactors directly but an upper-layer controller is responsible for this.
 This output is switched on while the vehicle indicates CP state C AND the Charge Control V detects no safety issues.